Marin Tufan: International career

 Tufan played two games for Romania, both under coach Angelo Niculescu, making his debut on 14 May 1969 in a 1–0 away victory against Switzerland in the 1970 World Cup qualifiers.
 His second game for the national team was a 1–1 friendly draw against Yugoslavia.

 Tufan was selected by Niculescu to be part of Romania's squad for the 1970 World Cup, but did not play there.
 For the participation in that tournament he was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.

 Managerial career

 After he ended his playing career, Tufan had a short managerial career at Granitul Babadag, helping the club earn promotion to Divizia C.

+Personal life

+Tufan's son, Sorin, was also a footballer who played in Divizia A for Farul Constanța and Steaua București.